SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 A selection of features from *Entrepreneurs GB Magazine*, highlighting emerging companies, founder stories and the wider UK startup ecosystem.

-This section highlights the story of entrepreneur Ben Clifford, Birmingham-born Angus Drummond, and Liverpool's Joseph Clarke, each of whom have overcome considerable personal challenges to succeed in business.
+This section highlights the stories of entrepreneur Ben Clifford, Birmingham-born Angus Drummond, and Liverpool's Joseph Clarke, each of whom have overcome considerable personal challenges to succeed in business.

 ![Entrepreneur_Features_and_Editorial](features.png)